Our popular India textile tour

 • Airport arrival and departure transport (on group arrival and departure days).

-• Professional English-speaking local guides, with experts on textiles of India.
+• Professional English-speaking local guides, experts on textiles of India.

 • Luggage porter tips.